juliocgl/mancala-game-api/README.md

 - start the game
 - select pits to make the movements
-- check who is the next player to move
-- check the current status of the game
+- retrieve the current status of the game

 In order to select the pit for the movement, take into account that the application takes the following numbering: